 Rate Increase History For Medigap Plans

 Clients often ask us about the reliability of Medigap rates and how much they can expect the rates to increase each year.
 The answer to the first question is yes, Medigap rates will increase.
 Each company has a history of how much their rates have increased over time, except for new companies.
 It's crucial to note that any agent who tells you otherwise is untrustworthy.

 Most Medigap policies have a rate increase once a year, usually on your policy anniversary.
 However, some carriers may increase rates on your birthday month instead.
 Depending on your policy type, you may even experience a rate increase during both your birthday month and anniversary month.

 Medigap Plan C

 Medigap Plan C is a type of supplemental insurance plan that provides additional coverage to help pay for some of the costs associated with Medicare.
 It is important to note that Medigap Plan C is not the same as Medicare Part C, which is also known as Medicare Advantage.

 Medigap Plan C covers a range of Medicare expenses, including the Part B deductible.
 However, as of January 1, 2020, this plan is no longer available to new Medicare enrollees.
 Existing policyholders who enrolled in Plan C before this date can still keep their coverage.

 Medigap Plan D

-Medigap and Supplement insurance plans are offered through private insurance companies, so costs and availability may differ.
-Some insurance companies might not offer Medicare Supplement insurance Plan D policies.
+It's important to note that Medigap and other supplement insurance plans are provided by private insurance companies, which means that the costs and availability of each plan may vary depending on the insurer.
+Some insurance companies may not offer Medicare Supplement Insurance Plan D policies.

-We have carriers that do, it is an excellent balance of price and benefits.
+Nevertheless, we work with carriers that offer this plan, and we believe it provides an excellent balance of price and benefits.